 What does this have to do with the North American Free Trade Agreement (“NAFTA”)?

-Second, Canada’s Duty Relief Program (“DRP”) rules relating to chicken is being studied by the House of Commons Standing Committee on International Trade and a report, with recommendations, will be written shortly.
+Second, Canada’s Duty Relief Program (“DRP”) rules relating to chicken are being studied by the House of Commons Standing Committee on International Trade and a report, with recommendations, will be written shortly.
 There is a lot of talk about a certification program or DNA testing for chickens – I am not making this up.
 A trade war may be brewing over more restrictive requirements for imports of chicken from the United States.

-The chicken trade issue was the subject of discussion on September 20, 2016 before the House of Commons Standing Committee on International Trade.
+The chicken trade issue was the subject of discussion on September 20, 2016, before the House of Commons Standing Committee on International Trade.
 Minister MacAulay testified on September 20, 2016:

 On August 3, 2016, Frédéric Seppey, Canada’s chief agriculture negotiator and assistant deputy minister for trade negotiations and agreements at Agriculture and Agri-Food Canada, testified about issues surrounding the imports of spent fowl and diafiltered milk.
-With respect to pountry, Mr. Seppey provided prepared testimony:
+With respect to Pountry, Mr. Seppey provided prepared testimony:

 “Canada’s dairy and poultry industries operate under supply management.
 The goal of supply management is to match production with anticipated Canadian demand.
 Supply management relies on three key pillars: production control, producer price control, and import control.
 These pillars are essential to preserving the integrity of the system.
-Import control and predictability are essential to the effectiveness of supply management, and necessary to accurately determine the national supply requirements and avoid disruptive shortages or surpluses on the Canadian market.
-The national production quotas set by dairy and poultry marketing boards take into account imports when trying to match the Canadian demand.
+Import control and predictability are essential to the effectiveness of supply management and necessary to accurately determine the national supply requirements and avoid disruptive shortages or surpluses in the Canadian market.
+The national production quotas set by dairy and poultry marketing boards take into account imports when trying to match Canadian demand.

 Mr. Seppey answered a question about the spent fowl issue as follows:

-This is important to importers of chicken because whenever there is circumvention of existing rules, more restrictive rules are prepared and implemented.
+This is important to importers of chicken because whenever there is a circumvention of existing rules, more restrictive rules are prepared and implemented.